confused-Techie/GoPage/docs/CONTRIBUTING.md

 There are many ways to help GoPage, some don't even require any knowledge of programming.

+### Programming

+Much work has been done to make contributing to GoPage as easy as possible.

+With as much of the program as documented as possible, and if documentation is poor in any place feel free to open an issue for the feature that you plan to add, and I can help point in the right direction.

+The [JavaScript](devDocs/JavaScript.md) in the project is being documented with JSDoc2MD using JSDoc style tags.

+Currently the [CSS])devDocs/css.md) of the project is being documented manually, but is still available, although may be slightly out of date.

 ### Plugins

 While Plugins do come in different shapes and sizes this refers to specifically [Item](pluginDevDocs/types.md) Type Plugins.